AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-28-unified-data-architecture-2026.md

 **Over-federating without Reflections:** Federation handles flexible, one-off queries well.
 For high-frequency dashboard queries that join several large tables, pure federation is too slow.
 Teams that don't plan for materialization end up with dashboards that time out or force a return to ETL.
 Build your Reflections strategy before you roll out dashboards.

-**Ignoring egress costs during design:** Federated queries avoid data movement in normal operation, but some patterns still trigger egress — cross-region joins where both datasets are large, queries that can't push predicates effectively, or Reflections that refresh across cloud boundaries.
+**Ignoring egress costs during design:** Federated queries avoid data movement in normal operation, but some patterns still trigger egress : cross-region joins where both datasets are large, queries that can't push predicates effectively, or Reflections that refresh across cloud boundaries.
 Map your query patterns to egress scenarios before choosing your compute placement strategy.

 **Skipping the semantic layer:** The unified architecture solves the data access problem but doesn't solve the data understanding problem.
-If your catalog is not documented — no wikis, no column labels, no canonical virtual datasets — your users (human and AI) will query the wrong tables, use inconsistent metric definitions, and lose confidence in results.
+If your catalog is not documented : no wikis, no column labels, no canonical virtual datasets,  your users (human and AI) will query the wrong tables, use inconsistent metric definitions, and lose confidence in results.
 Build the semantic layer in parallel with the connectivity layer, not after.

 **Treating the catalog as optional:** Teams that deploy Dremio for query federation but skip the Open Catalog setup lose the governance and semantic benefits.
 The catalog is what converts a query engine into a governed data platform.
 It's not optional infrastructure for production deployments.